iamunixtz/LazyXss/README.md

 </div>

-LazyXss is an automation tool designed to test and confirm XSS (Cross-Site Scripting) vulnerabilities, specifically focusing on reflected XSS in URLs.
+LazyXss is an automation tool designed to test and confirm Cross-Site Scripting (XSS) vulnerabilities, specifically focusing on reflected XSS in URLs.

 ```
  /$$                                     /$$   /$$